physpan/Why-the-Hypothesis-that-Any-Universe-That-Can-Exist-Do-Exists-Can-Be-Derived-From-The-Occam-s-Razor/README.md

 ## Proof version 2 (shorter less formal):

-Assumptions/Axioms:
+### Assumptions/Axioms:
 The Ockham razor, which states that given several hypotheses that fit a given data, the simplest one should be used.
 Expressing this as the minimum information principle means that the hypothesis that has the minimal information should be used (In this case we will refer to information as entropy).
+### Proof

-We create a set of all possible universes that can exist.
+1) We create a set of all possible universes that can exist.
-Let's take p as the fraction of all universes  in the set that  exists according to a given hypothesis.
+2) Let's take p as the fraction of all universes  in the set that  exists according to a given hypothesis.
-The entropy from this hypothesis  is S=-p*log(p)-(1-p)*log(1-p).
+3) The entropy from this hypothesis  is S=-p*log(p)-(1-p)*log(1-p).
-Now, this entropy is at a minimum at one of two states: p=0 and p=1. p=0 means no universe exists.
-Since this universe exists, this option is not valid. p=1 means all possible universes exist.
+4) Now, this entropy is at a minimum at one of two states: p=0 and p=1.
+5) p=0 means no universe exists.
+Since this universe exists, this option is not valid.
+6) p=1 means all possible universes exist.

-Hence, the Ockham razor (expressed as the minimum information principle) leads to the idea that all possible universes that can exist do  exist.
+7) Hence, the Ockham razor (expressed as the minimum information principle) leads to the idea that all possible universes that can exist do  exist.